gadianton/so4t_tag_report/README.md

 * The number of communities associated with a tag.
 If there are webhooks configured for a community, the webhook count will be included in the webhook count for the tag.
 [Requirements: admin permissions]

 To use this function, simply append the `--web-client` argument to the end of command for running the Python script.
 Example: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN" --web-client`

+### `--proxy`
+The `--proxy` argument allows you to use a proxy server to make the API calls.
+This is useful if you're behind a corporate firewall, or if you're running the script on a server that requires a proxy to access the internet.

+To use this argument, simply append the `--proxy` argument to the end of the command for running the Python script, including the address of the proxy server in the argument.
+Example: `python3 so4t_tag_report.py --url "https://SUBDOMAIN.stackenterprise.co" --key "YOUR_KEY" --token "YOUR_TOKEN" --proxy "PROXY.EXAMPLE.COM:PORTNUMBER"`

 ## Support, security, and legal
 Disclaimer: the creator of this project works at Stack Overflow, but it is a labor of love that comes with no formal support from Stack Overflow.